weblab-class/gyalpodongo-joyjma-Jessica-Pan/README.md

   - Disclaimer: Socket isn't being taught until the second week.
 - User Model (auth.js & user.js)

-## What you need to change

-- Change the font in utilities.css
-- Change the Database SRV for Atlas (server.js)
-- Change the Database Name for MongoDB (server.js)
-- Add a favicon to your website at the path client/dist/favicon.ico
-- Update website title in client/dist/index.html
-- Update this README file ;)
-- Update the package.json file with your app name :) (line 2)

 ## Socket stuff
 Note: we'll be getting to this in lecture in week 2, so don't worry if you don't know it yet